Shivamksinha11/Atlan-sql-editor/README.md

     1. ReactJs
     2. Tailwind CSS

+## Packages used :-

+    1. react-code-blocks:
+    2. xlsx

 ## Features :-

     1. The top-most section consists of a navbar which allows the users to easily switch amongst multiple tables